jazziNardis/Amogus-Jumpscare/README.md

   <img alt='Icon of the extension' height='250px' src="screenshots/sounds.png" />
 </p>

-Finally. the "GitHub" button opens this page.
+Finally. the "GitHub" button redirects to page.

 ## Installation
 The extension is already available on the [Mozilla add-ons store](https://addons.mozilla.org/it/firefox/addon/amogus-jumpscare/), while a version for Chromium is still coming.
 Stay tuned!